 Many people think of self-defense as a karate kick to the groin or jab in the eyes of an attacker.
 But self-defense actually means doing everything possible to avoid fighting someone who threatens or attacks you.
 Self-defense is all about using your smarts not your fists.

 Use Your Head

-People (guys as well as girls) who are threatened and fight back “in self-defense” actually risk making a situation worse.
-The attacker, who is already edgy and pumped up on adrenaline and who knows what else may become even more angry and violent.
+People (guys as well as girls) who are threatened and fight back “in self-defense” actually risk making the situation worse.
+The attacker, who is already edgy and pumped up on adrenaline, and who knows what else, may become even more angry and violent.
 The best way to handle any attack or threat of attack is to try to get away.
 This way, you’re least likely to be injured.

 One way to avoid a potential attack before it happens is to trust your instincts.
 Your intuition, combined with your common sense, can help get you out of trouble.
 For example, if you’re running alone on the school track and you suddenly feel like you’re being watched, that could be your intuition telling you something.
 Your common sense would then tell you that it’s a good idea to get back to where there are more people around.